 The same idea should be followed for construction projects.
 A brief outline should be given online.
 Your logbook would include the exact details with detailed drawings and sketches if necessary.

 Online, you would have graphs that support your conclusions.
 You would not list the actual observations you recorded.

 For your online project you would have the following Chart with no further details.

-For your Procedures and Observations Report, Section III you would report the following Observations.
-This is called the Raw Data – the measurements you made.
+In your logbook, you would report the following Observations.
+This is called the Raw Data – the actual measurements you made.